• Skip to primary navigation

 Ingredients

-• 2 mangoes peeled and diced
+• 2 ripe mangoes peeled and diced

-• Optional: Fresh mint leaves for garnish
+• fresh mint optional garnish

 Instructions

-• Peel and dice mangoes.
+• Peel and dice mangoes into small bite-sized cubes.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!